Mamluk dynasty (Delhi): Sultans

 The third Sultan was Shams-ud-din Iltutmish, who had the titular name of Nasir Amir-ul-Mu'minin and reigned from 1211 to 1236.
 He shifted the capital from Lahore to Delhi and trebled the exchequer.
 He defeated Nasir-ud-Din Qabacha of Multan and Tajuddin Yildoz of Ghazni, who had declared themselves contenders of Delhi.
 The Mongols encroached into India in pursuit of the last Khwarazmshah Jalal-ud-din Mangabarni, who was defeated at the Battle of the Indus by Genghis Khan in 1221.
 After Genghis Khan's death, Iltutmish consolidated his hold on northern India by retaking many of the lost territories.
-Bengal, which had been held by the Turkic general Bakhtiyar Khilji and his successors of the Khalji dynasty of Bengal, was finally incorporated into the Delhi Sultanate in 1227.
+Bengal, which had been held by the Turko-Afghan general Bakhtiyar Khilji and his successors of the Khalji dynasty of Bengal, was finally incorporated into the Delhi Sultanate in 1227.
 In 1230, Iltutmish built the Hauz-i-Shamsi reservoir in Mehrauli, and in 1231 he built Sultan Ghari, which was the first Islamic mausoleum in Delhi.

 The fourth Sultan was Rukn-ud-din Feroze, who had the titular name of Sultan and reigned from April 1236 to November 1236.
 He ruled for only seven months and his mother, Shah Turkan, for all practical purposes was running the government.
 He abandoned himself to the pursuit of personal pleasure and debauchery, to the considerable outrage of the citizenry.
 On 9 November 1236, both Rukn-ud-din Feroze and his mother Shah Turkan were assassinated by the Chihalgani.

 The fifth Sultana was Razia al-Din, who had the titular name of Jalâlat-ud-dîn Raziyâ Sultana and reigned from 1236 to 1240.
 As the first female Muslim ruler in India, she initially managed to impress the nobles and administratively handled the Sultanate well.
 However, she began associating with the African Jamal-ud-Din Yaqut, provoking racial antagonism amongst the nobles and clergy, who were primarily Central Asian Turkic and already resented the rule of a female monarch.
 She was defeated by the powerful nobleman Malik Altunia whom she agreed to marry.
 Her half-brother Muiz-ud-din Bahram, however, usurped the throne with the help of the Chihalgani and defeated the combined forces of the Sultana and her husband.
 The couple fled and reached Kaithal, where their remaining forces abandoned them.
 They both fell into the hands of Jats and were robbed and killed on 14 October 1240.